LucasFJones/garmin-tracks/README.md

 # garmin-tracks

-Edit garmin data, keep needed tracks, edit and export back to device
+Here are some plots to edit Garmin (or other chart plotters) data, isolate important tracks, and export back to device.
+There are also scripts to use .gpx files to calculate speed and plot values.

 <img width="400" height="300" alt="image" src="https://github.com/user-attachments/assets/b076f46c-626e-4a3c-81d0-b24f25e9dcb8" />